joshuarg007/slms/README.md

 ## Lead capture

 ### Public API (implemented)
-`POST /public/leads` — creates or updates a HubSpot contact.
+`POST /public/leads` — creates or updates a contact in the active CRM adapter.

 Body (send what you have):
 ```json